seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **TIMON**
 They have e'en put my breath from me, the slaves.
-Creditors? devils!
+Creditors? devils! /

 **FLAVIUS**
-My dear lord,–
+/ My dear lord,--

 **TIMON**
-What if it should be so?
+What if it should be so? /

 **FLAVIUS**
-My lord,–
+/ My lord,--

 **TIMON**
 I'll have it so.
-My steward!
+My steward! /

 **FLAVIUS**
-Here, my lord.
+/ Here, my lord.

 **TIMON**
 So fitly?
 Go, bid all my friends again,
 Lucius, Lucullus, and Sempronius:
 All, sirrah, all:
-I'll once more feast the rascals.
+I'll once more feast the rascals. /

 **FLAVIUS**
-O my lord,
+/ O my lord,
 You only speak from your distracted soul;
 There is not so much left, to furnish out
-A moderate table.
+A moderate table. /

 **TIMON**
-Be't not in thy care; go,
+/ Be't not in thy care; go,
 I charge thee, invite them all: let in the tide
 Of knaves once more; my cook and I'll provide.

 *Exeunt*

+## INTERMISSION

 ### SCENE V. The same.
 The senate-house.
 The Senate sitting.